ecwws/lisabot/README.md

 ### Priscilla Adapter

+Adapters are long running Priscilla clients that connects and listens on the chat services then forward messages to Priscilla server, and listen for messages from Priscilla server and forward them back to the chat service.

 An unique feature about Priscilla, is that since Priscilla does not really distinguish the connections trying to engage with her (yay, pun), and a new unique source ID is assigned to an engaged adapter, there is no limit on how